musebe/nextjs-clerk-organizations-rbac-authentication/README.md

 - Follow the integration guide provided by Clerk (https://clerk.com/docs/organizations/overview) to use Clerk Organizations into your Next.js application.
 - Use the Clerk API to manage user roles and permissions based on the organizations they belong to.
+- You can follow this tutorial to set up Organizations : [Implementing Role-Based Access Control in Next.js App Router using Clerk Organizations](https://dev.to/musebe/implementing-role-based-access-control-in-nextjs-app-router-using-clerk-organizations-566g)

 ### Configuration